-Summary: A Reflection by one reader on the joy Harry Potter and other fairy tales brought to her life.
+Summary: A reflection on the joy Harry Potter and other fairy tales brought to the author’s life.

 “Fairy tales say that apples were golden only to refresh the forgotten moment when we found that they were green.
 They make rivers run with wine only to make us remember, for one wild moment, that they run with water.”

 ― G.K.
 Chesterton, Orthodoxy

 This summer marks the twentieth anniversary of the publication of Harry Potter and the Philosopher’s Stone [Sorcerer’s Stone in the USA], the tenth anniversary of the publication of Harry Potter and the Deathly Hallows—and also, incidentally, this fall will be the tenth anniversary of my own first reading of the series.